 Delight Is a Tool That Can Enhance Your Candidate Experience

-Delight is a powerful tool for building strong connections.
-Here’s how to use it in your recruitment process to enhance the candidate experience.
+Here’s how to use it in your recruitment process.

 Candidate experience is usually framed around reducing pain in the recruitment process.
 Simplifying application forms, informing candidates when they’ve been declined, and making sure hiring managers show up at interviews on time – that kind of thing.

 Except pain is only half of the formula.
-Removing it is an urgent concern; who wants to work for an employer that puts you through a bad experience?
-But adding pleasure enhances experiences, and is also a major driver in human decision-making – just ask Freud, Bentham, Mill, Epicurus, or heck, Tony Robbins.
-This idea is not lost on our peers in marketing, customer support, design.
+Removing discomfort is an urgent concern – who wants to work for an employer that puts you through a bad experience?
+But adding pleasure also enhances experiences.
+It’s a significant driver in human decision-making.
+Just ask Freud, Bentham, Mill, Epicurus, or heck, Tony Robbins.
+This idea is not lost on our peers in marketing, customer support, and design.
 There are conferences devoted to the topic.

 What is delight?